AnikeCodes/TreasureHunt/README.md

 If there is a '1' at this position display "success."
 Repeat the above until they find it.
 extension: add a feature to say 'hot', 'cold', 'warm' depending on how close their guess was to the actual hidden location.

+Feel free to run this game in any Python IDE or Replit.
+Please feel free to give comments and/or make suggestions.